openebs-archive/openebs-docs/docs/snapshots.md

 ## Cloning and Restoring a Snapshot

-After creating a snapshot, you can restore it to a new Persitent Volume Claim.
+After creating a snapshot, you can restore it to a new PVC.
 For creating new PVC using this snapshot, it need different *storageclass* to be used.
 There will be a default storage class called **openebs-snapshot-promoter** will create during the installation of *openebs-operator-0.7.0.yaml*.

-So, this will create a PVC referencing this default  *storageclass* for dynamically provisioning new PV.
+So, this will create a PVC referencing to this default  *storageclass* for dynamically provisioning new PV.

 A *storageclass*  for creating new PVC from snapshot can be defined as in the following example.
 Here, the provisioner field defines which provisioner should be used and what parameters should be passed to that provisioner when dynamic provisioning is invoked.